 Install Ansible

-Ansible can be installed directly using the package manager of the Linux distribution.
+You can install Ansible directly using the package manager of your Linux distribution.

 CentOS